The Secretary of State was asked—

 Of course I am delighted that my hon.
 Friend has highlighted the stamp duty cut, but we also know that for a number of years we have been running the Help to Buy scheme, which has helped 135,000 households already, and the extra £10 billion committed a few weeks ago will help another 35,000 households.

 I listened to the Secretary of State’s response to my hon.
-Friend the Member for Denton and Reddish (Andrew Gwynne) and heard no acknowledge that the cuts by his Department to local authority funding and the removal of the weighting for deprivation have a massive impact on our country’s children—on their physical and mental health, and on their ability to access a wide range of services.
+Friend the Member for Denton and Reddish (Andrew Gwynne) and heard no acknowledgement that the cuts by his Department to local authority funding and the removal of the weighting for deprivation have a massive impact on our country’s children—on their physical and mental health, and on their ability to access a wide range of services.
 Why does the Secretary of State not care?

 I know that the hon.
 Lady cares about this issue, but she should recognise that many Members in all parts of the House care about it, too.
 That is why this Government have made sure that for children’s mental health services, through local authorities, there is dedicated funding of £1.4 billion over this spending period, which is the highest ever.
 In addition, the Green Paper that will be published by my right hon.
 Friend the Health Secretary will look at many of the long-term issues.